carlosneves0/line/README.md

 - ✅ Extract lines from files or stdin
 - ✅ 1-based line numbering (line 1 is the first line)
-- ✅ Dynamic memory allocation - no line length limits
+- ✅ Simple character-by-character reading - no dynamic memory allocation
-- ✅ Comprehensive error handling and validation
+- ✅ Comprehensive error handling with specific exit codes
-- ✅ Memory-safe with no leaks
+- ✅ Memory-safe and efficient
-- ✅ Fast and efficient
+- ✅ Fast and lightweight

 ## Installation